 There were no volunteers in the service at this time.

-Outcome 18: Records and documentation

-The records listed in Part 6 of the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013 are maintained in a manner so as to ensure completeness, accuracy and ease of retrieval.
+Judgment: Compliant Outcome 18: Records and documentation The records listed in Part 6 of the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013 are maintained in a manner so as to ensure completeness, accuracy and ease of retrieval.
 The designated centre is adequately insured against accidents or injury to residents, staff and visitors.
 The designated centre has all of the written operational policies as required by Schedule 5 of the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013.

-Use of Information

-The inspector was satisfied that the records listed in Part 6 of the Regulations were maintained in a manner so as to ensure completeness, accuracy and ease of retrieval as required by the Regulations.
+Theme: Use of Information Outstanding requirement(s) from previous inspection(s): No actions were required from the previous inspection.
+Findings: The inspector was satisfied that the records listed in Part 6 of the Regulations were maintained in a manner so as to ensure completeness, accuracy and ease of retrieval as required by the Regulations.
 The person in charge was aware of the periods of retention for the records which were securely stored.
-The inspector saw that the written operational policies required by Schedule 5 of the Regulations were in place and regular reviews were carried out.
+The designated centre had in place the written operational policies required by Schedule 5 of the Regulations.
+Adequate insurance cover was also in place.
+The inspector read the residents' guide and found that it provided detail in relation to all of the required areas.
+This document described the terms and conditions in respect of the accommodation provided and provided a summary of the complaints procedure.
+The inspector reviewed the directory of residents which was up to date.
+Judgment: Compliant